Samir Kassir: Views

 A prominent left-wing activist, Kassir was a strong advocate of freedom for the Palestinians, democracy in Lebanon and Syria and a vocal critic of the Syrian presence in Lebanon.
 He was a keen advocate of secular democracy in the Middle East.

 " ...
 What [Arab-American] reconciliation needs, if the United States were really willing to reach such reconciliation, is first [America's] revision of its understanding of Arab democracy, which has been restricted until now, to the American convention that mandates Arabs give up their pan-Arab ties... and the issues that steer their feelings most, on top of them the Palestinian issue ..."

-Known for his unrelenting courage, Kassir was unafraid of expressing trenchant opinions.
+Kassir was unafraid of expressing trenchant opinions.
 He continuously spoke for the rights of the Palestinians.
-He recognised courage and determination in others and took under his wing leading young pro-democracy and human rights activists such as Wissam Tarif, with whom Kassir developed a warm and close friendship.
+He recognised courage and determination in others and took under his wing leading young pro-democracy and human rights activists such as Wissam Tarif, with whom Kassir developed a close friendship.
 It was his non-compromising views on the Ba'ath government that many believe led to his assassination.

 He maintained a keen and sympathetic interest in Syria despite his criticism of its involvement in Lebanon, and was on close terms with many Syrian intellectuals, including those involved in the Damascus Spring.
 He was a founding member of the Democratic Left Movement, which won a seat in the Lebanese parliamentary elections of 2005.
 Kassir and the party he helped establish were both very influential in triggering the popular upheavals following Prime Minister Rafik Hariri's killing.